GitExcited/MRE-soen341projectW2024/Sprint 1/Contributions.md

 ### David Jordan Mateus / Full Stack
 - February 9th (2 hours): Contributed to the page Project_Approach-and Technology-Stack_Selection by writting the Project Objectives, Scope and Target Audience.

-- February 9th (30 minutes): Added to Project Approach and personal information.
+- February 9th (2 hours 30 minutes): Added to Project Approach and personal information.
+Furthermore, coordinated with team task and completed certain task together

 - February 10-11th (2 hours): Created 5 issues detailing what website users may want in the website.
 Mainly, focused on facilitating processes of finding and reviewing vehicles

 - February 10-11th (1 hours: For each of these issues I added task that would need to be accomplished in order to have these functionalities on the website.

 ### Rishit Mittal